tbode7/ACG7849-Group-1/Assignment_5/Readme.txt

 To-do list:

-(DONE - allfiles {original '10Ks'})  Extract the 4-digit SIC industry code from the annual report header (STANDARD INDUSTRIAL CLASSIFICATION).
+(DONE - {original '10Ks'})  Extract the 4-digit SIC industry code from the annual report header (STANDARD INDUSTRIAL CLASSIFICATION).

 (DONE)  filings for the year 2019 only, and BS files that are longer than 1000 characters.